 The Moon Run Volunteer Fire Company sponsored a soccer team of mostly firemen in August 1948.
 The Manager and President of the soccer team was Max Sella and the Treasurer was Paul Lesko.
 The team name was the "Moon Run Firemen's".
 Black and red uniforms were worn.
 They played in the Panhandle Senior League.

-Moon Run Volunteer Fire Company currently operates with 2 Engines, 1 Rescue Truck, 1 Mini Attack-Pumper and 1 Brush Truck which can all be seen here moonrunvfc.org/apparatus.html
+Moon Run Volunteer Fire Company currently operates with 1 Rescue, 1 Engine, 1 Squad and 1 Duty Chief vehicle which can all be seen here moonrunvfc.org/apparatus.html

-Who benefits the most from the Moon Run Volunteer Fire Company, are the residents of Robinson Township.
-Having an all volunteer fire company saves taxpayers a bundle.
+.
+The residents of Robinson Township are the primary beneficiaries of the Moon Run Volunteer Fire Company.
 These men who give their time, deserve support.
 There is no comparison between the amount of a donation requested by the fire company and the cost of tax millage.
 One is voluntary, while the other is mandatory.
 Next time the local fire company is collecting donations, consider the value of your dollar receives.
 Aside from collecting donations, the firemen also hold benefit functions.
 Camaraderie is a big part of what makes a volunteer fire company work well.
 Their benefit functions serve as the meeting grounds for fellow firemen and the community.